 Practice Sun Safety

-- The season of the year.
+· The season.
 The position of the sun on summer days can cause more severe sunburn.

 Stay Cool and Hydrated